rktjmp/lush.nvim/README.md

 ```

 If you wish to add an absolute amount to a color, you can use the `abs_`
-prefixed functions (most of the time you should use relative ajustments):
+prefixed functions (most of the time you should use relative adjustments):

 - `color.abs_saturate(n)` (and `abs_desaturate`)
 - `color.abs_lighten(n)` (and `abs_darken`)